How to Create an Office 365 Email Signature Easily

 - Reject – don’t send the email.
 The sender would receive an NDR saying that the message could be delivered.

 15. If needed, you can add an exception to your email signature.
 You could set it so that the signature is not added to any email that is sent to a user within your organization as an example.

 16. Once you’re happy with everything, click Save.
 Your new Office 365 email signature has now been created.

 The issues with manually building Office 365 signatures

 Creating a signature in Office 365 does have restrictions, which are detailed in this article.

-These challenges will occur irrespective of how your users send email, i.e. OWA signatures will face the same issues as mobile ones.
+These challenges will occur irrespective of how your users send emails, i.e. OWA signatures will face the same issues as mobile ones.

-- Outlook won’t automatically add signatures directly under each reply or latest forwarded email.
+- Outlook won’t automatically add signatures directly under each reply or the latest forwarded email.

 - HTML email signatures on mobiles or Macs are not possible.

 - Embedded image files will appear as attachments.